 For all medical courses, we partner with WMA.
 WMA has been the leader in wilderness medicine and rescue for over thirty years.
 The cutting- edge curriculum is constantly updated by our group of healthcare professionals, has been taught on all 7 continents, and is recognized internationally.

-Students must be 16 years of age to participate in this course.
-Those under 18 years of age must have written proof of parental consent.
+Students must be at least 18 years of age to participate in this course.
 Students must have a current Wilderness First Responder (WFR) certification from WMA or another approved provider.
 Once registered, a review package will be sent to students and must completed prior to the start of the course.

 - Wilderness First Responder (WFR) certification